x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-in-exchange-2013-exchange-2013-help.md

   - **Automatic reseed**   Enables you to quickly restore database redundancy after disk failure.
 If a disk fails, the database copy stored on that disk is copied from the active database copy to a spare disk on the same server.
 If multiple database copies were stored on the failed disk, they can all be automatically re-seeded on a spare disk.
 This enables faster reseeds, as the active databases are likely to be on multiple servers and the data is copied in parallel.

   - **Automatic recovery from storage failures**   This feature continues the innovation introduced in Exchange 2010 to allow the system to recover from failures that affect resiliency or redundancy.
-In addition to the Exchange 2010 bugcheck behaviors, Exchange 2013 includes additional recovery behaviors for long I/O times, excessive memory consumption by MSExchangeRepl.exe, and severe cases where the system is in such a bad state that threads can’t be scheduled.
+In addition to the Exchange 2010 bugcheck behaviors, Exchange 2013 includes additional recovery behaviors for long I/O times, excessive memory consumption by MSExchangeRepl.exe, and severe cases where the system is in such a bad state that threads can't be scheduled.

   - **Lagged copy enhancements**   Lagged copies can now care for themselves to a certain extent using automatic log play down.
 Lagged copies will automatically play down log files in a variety of situations, such as single page restore and low disk space scenarios.
 If the system detects that page patching is required for a lagged copy, the logs will be automatically replayed into the lagged copy to perform page patching.
 Lagged copies will also invoke this auto replay feature when a low disk space threshold has been reached, and when the lagged copy has been detected as the only available copy for a specific period of time.
 In addition, lagged copies can leverage Safety Net, making recovery or activation much easier. *Safety Net* is improved functionality in Exchange 2013 based on the transport dumpster of Exchange 2010.

   - **Single copy alert enhancements**   The single copy alert introduced in Exchange 2010 is no longer a separate scheduled script.
-It’s now integrated into the managed availability components within the system and is a native function within Exchange.
+It's now integrated into the managed availability components within the system and is a native function within Exchange.

   - **DAG network auto-configuration**   DAGs networks can be automatically configured by the system based on configuration settings.
 In addition to manual configuration options, DAGs can also distinguish between MAPI and Replication networks and configure DAG networks automatically.